 I read The Drowned Girls a couple weeks ago and I loved it.
 It’s set in Victoria, B.C.
 I wasn’t expecting it to be a Canadian novel but it was so refreshing to think I was getting to read something set in my own country, using my own laws and systems.

-With that in mind, I thought what are some Canadian crime fiction novels that are actually written by Canadians?
+With that in mind, I thought about what other Canadian crime fiction novels might be out there, actually written by Canadians?
 There are the big ones who have broken into the American mainstream – Louise Penny, Linwood Barclay.
 But what about the rest?